SophieDufrane/project2-rockPaperScissors/README.md

 ### Existing Features:

 - **Game Title and Header**
   - The game title is display at the top, the font-family and font-size have been chosen to set up the theme: users immediately know they are in for a fun twist on the classic game.
+The font-family and color scheme are inspired by the Star Trek universe, adding a thematic connection to the game's sci-fi roots.

   ![Header](assets/media/rock_paper_scissors_header.png)